BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk5Lab.md

 **Statistical inference**

+1. *t-test*

 The packages loaded in R by default include many common statistical tests.
 Although we don't have time to cover them all, we're going to explore a few common tests.
+Please note that several of these tests have multiple implementations in R and may have different syntax, assumptions, and output, so check the documentation of the test if you are unsure!

 We use t-tests to determine whether the means of two groups of numerical data are different.
 Today we'll use the pre-loaded `sleep` dataset to learn how to apply t-tests.
 First we need to explore how the data in sleep are arranged: